-North America net revenues increased by \$29.2 million for the three months ended March 31, 2017 as compared to the same period in 2016 primarily due to case volume growth across all channels and products which increased net revenues by \$31.5 million.
-The increase was offset in part by lower average selling prices ("ASP") which decreased net revenues by \$2.3 million.
-ASP declined for the three months ended March 31, 2017 as compared to the same period in 2016 as a result of higher promotional discounts of \$5.4 million as well as a shift in product mix towards lower priced products which decreased revenues by \$3.7 million.
-These declines were partially offset by price increases on our Comprehensive Products effective April 1, 2016 which contributed \$7.1 million to net revenues.
+For the three months ended September 30, 2017, North America net revenues increased by \$50.0 million as compared to the same period in 2016 primarily due to case volume growth across all channels and most products which increased net revenues by \$59.8 million.
+This increase was offset in part by lower average selling prices ("ASP") which decreased net revenues by \$9.8 million.
+The ASP decline is a result of a shift in product mix towards Non-Comprehensive Products, primarily driven by increased SDC revenues which carry a lower ASP and higher promotional discounts, which collectively reduced revenues by \$19.6 million.
+These factors contributing to the decline in ASP were offset in part by an increase in additional aligner revenue, which contributed \$6.7 million to net revenues, as well as price increases on our Comprehensive Products effective April 1, 2017, which contributed \$4.5 million to net revenues.